 Always innovating, the engineers developed shock absorbing handrails and padding in the back of customer seats, increasing comfort and reducing the risk of injury.
 In 2006, in recognition of Queenstown’s fresh winters, heated handrails were introduced.

-Milford Sound’s original cruise operator Southern Discoveries purchased a 50% share in Kawarau Jet Services in 2011 and the company rebranded to KJet in 2012.
+Milford Sound’s original cruise operator Southern Discoveries purchased a 50% share in Kawarau Jet (KJet) in 2011 and the company went through a rebrand in 2012.
 More innovation followed with video cameras being installed on the boats in 2016, bringing us to the present day, where KJet is celebrating 60 years of being the world’s first Jet boat operator in 2018.